patrickhulce/third-party-web/lib/template.md

 ### Third Parties by Category

 This section breaks down third parties by category.
+The third parties in each category are ranked from first to last based on the average impact of their scripts.
 Perhaps the most important comparisons lie here.
 You always need to pick an analytics provider, but at least you can pick the most well-behaved analytics provider.

 #### Overall Breakdown